 The JiDion Hate Raid

-In January 2022, Pokimane became the target of coordinated hate raids incited by streamer JiDion, who was permanently banned for misogynistic comments and actions.
+In January 2022, Pokimane became the target of coordinated hate raids incited by streamer JiDion.
+His fans spammed her chat with derogatory messages.
+She was forced to end stream early.

 "When all the JiDion online hate stuff happened, bruh.
 I low-key fell into a depression," she later admitted.
 "I can laugh about it now but for the last two months, I've been counting my steps, but the way my steps perfectly represent my mental health is [wild]."

-This is Type 6 vulnerability laid bare: external threats don't just roll off.
+This is Type 6 vulnerability laid bare.
+External threats don't just roll off.
 They penetrate.
 They require active recovery.
-The fact that she tracks her steps as a mental health barometer shows how systematically she monitors her own wellbeing—classic Six behavior.
+The fact that she tracks her steps as a mental health barometer shows how systematically she monitors her own wellbeing.

 The Long-Term Harasser